Skip to content

 docker run \

--e WS_EXTRA_CA_CERT_ENDPOINTS="http://my-company.com/shared-ca.pem" \
+-e WS_CA_ADDITIONAL_CERT_ENDPOINTS="http://comp.me/shared-ca.pem" \

 sh